WestScot/digiscot.github.io/pages/projects/westscot.md

 ### Month 5

 - 5th August 2015 : All part of the John Wheatley Learning Network centres have begun the 2015-2016 year starting 31st July/1st August.
 This requires all users who have signed up to the Network to re-open their accounts in order to gain access to the G31 Learning Centre and other members of the wider network.
 Resultantly, Niamh and Marco held a session with one of the G31 Centre's staff on Wed 5th Aug to re-register a number of previous users who have expressed interest in continuing to use the G31 Learning Centre.
 - 5th August 2015 : Niamh attended the weekly Tea Dance at the G31 Centre.
 This event, organised in collaboration with Thriving Places, attracts a range of attendees from across Glasgow, including Older People and some John Orr Day Care service users who experience learning difficulties.
-The Tea Dance was cited as an excellent opportunity to meet with some Older People, and local service users with Disabilities.
+The Tea Dance was cited as an excellent opportunity to meet with some Older People, and local service users with disabilities.
 - 5th August 2015 : Niamh was introduced to Mhairi from Axis (North Glasgow Healthy Living Commmunity) and a volunteer from the Camlachie Communtiy who have exptressed interest in further involvement in the G31 Learning Centre in collaboration with the John Orr Day Care service offered by Care UK.
-- 6th August 2015 : On Dawn McManus' suggestionNiamh and Marco visited the Thenue Housing Association weekly drop-in aimed at giving IT support to Older People in the Bridgeton and Calton areas.
+- 6th August 2015 : On Dawn McManus' suggestion, Niamh and Marco visited the Thenue Housing Association weekly drop-in aimed at giving IT support to Older People in the Bridgeton and Calton areas.
 This was useful to touch base with similar services and avoid service duplication.
+- Niamh worked on potential text and images for a promotional flyer, to inform tenants of a weekly drop-in session at the G31 Centre.
+- 11th August 2015 : Niamh & Marco met with Stephen Foster & Frances Bradley from Glasgow Life, regarding adult Literacy & Numeracy classes.
+During the discussion, free courses were identified for WSHA tenants, e.g. 4-week Tablet/iPad course.
+There were also appropriate accredited courses for those who may wish to gain a qualification.
+Much of what they do is sign-posting, awareness-raising, taster sessions, so it needs to be considered whether this is what our tenants need, as sustainability might be an issue.
+- Niamh & Marco also met with Rosemary from Care UK and discussed ways to further include the John Orr Day Care group in the activities happening at G31 Centre.
+This was broadly-speaking, but with regards to digital inclusion, the group make use of the computer suite every Monday, however this is not tutor-led.
+- 12th August 2015 : Niamh & Marco met with Kelly Glass from the South Camlachie Youth Project.
+Their plan to launch a 16-20 week programme for a digital newsletter run by 11 & 12-year olds was discussed, and how the G31 Computer Suite could be a potential venue for the delivery of this.
+- 19th August 2015 : Niamh attended the Tea Dance at G31 Centre for a second time.
+At the tea break, 5 older people were identified as needing assistance with operating iPads and smart phones; a plan was put in place for them to bring their devices to the dance the following week where Niamh will be present in the centre for guidance.
+- A temporary flyer was produced so Niamh & Marco were able to flyer in the Camlachie area, informing tenants that a drop-in IT Skills session would begin the following Wednesday at the G31 Centre.

 ## Evaluation